Europe's lame ducks attract restructuring bets

 Stan Pearson, head of European equities at Standard Life Investments, holds Nokia along with telecoms stocks KPN, Hellenic Telecom, Tele2, Telecom Italia , and Deutsche Telekom.

 "Effectively we're making a judgment that the market might be pricing that they can do a certain amount of improvement, but it's not willing to give them the full benefit in terms of the scale of the improvement they can make," he said.
-(Graphic by Vincent Flasseur, editing by Lionel Laurent)
+(Graphic by Vincent Flasseur; Editing by Lionel Laurent and Giles Elgood)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)